Feb 26, 2018

 If your claim is delayed or denied for no apparent reason, or your employer makes deceptive statements or excuses to avoid paying what you deserve, you may file a complaint with the State Board of Workers’ Compensation in Georgia.
 The Enforcement Division will conduct an investigation and hold your employer responsible for failing to provide adequate and timely workers’ compensation benefits.

-The Law Offices of Nathaniel F. Hansford, LLC Can Represent You Through the Process
+Hansford McDaniel LLC Can Represent You Through the Process

 After you are injured in an accident, you must inform your employer as soon as possible and seek medical attention.
 Your employer is responsible to file Form WC-1 with the proper insurance provider in a timely manner.
 If your employer delays, he or she may be liable for late payment fees, late filing penalties, and other penalties.
 The workers’ compensation process can be confusing and stressful, especially if your employer is not cooperating.
 Our team of workers’ comp attorneys will help you file the necessary paperwork, gather evidence on your behalf, and fight for the benefits you deserve.